Texas extends CWS stay, knocks out Volunteers with 8-4 win - WTMJ

 UP NEXT

-Texas: Plays on Thursday against the winner of Tuesday night’s Mississippi State-Virginia game.
+Texas: Plays on Thursday against the loser of Tuesday night’s Mississippi State-Virginia game.

 More NCAA baseball tournament coverage: https://apnews.com/hub/college-world-series and https://twitter.com/AP_Top25